vdanielav/nsnTable/README.md

-This a directive to create a table.
+This is a directive implemented in AngularJS to create a table.